Mickey Mouse Ice Cream Bars

 Instructions

-- Spread softened vanilla ice cream to about 1/2 inch thick onto a lined baking sheet.
+- Spread softened vanilla ice cream ½-inch thick on a lined baking sheet.

 - Set in the freezer until hardened, about 30 minutes.